mhuff17861/mhuff17861.github.io/README.md

 ### Server Deployment

 Check the docs for server deployment.
-You can check docs/build/deployment.html or make your own docs with the following commands:
+You can generate them with the following commands:

 - `python doc_gen.py`
 - `CI_MAKING_DOCS=1 sphinx-build docs/source docs/build/html`